 Gas Fuel cost us $145 for four days.
 Our tank was pre-filled by Le Boat so we didn’t need to refuel.

 Mooring fees Included in the cost of your houseboat rental on the Rideau Canal is a mooring fee that covers all your dockage costs at the Parks Canada locks.

-At Westport we stayed at a private marina, but it was free because we were one of the first 2 Le Boats of the day.
+At Westport we stayed at a private marina, but it was free because we were one of the first two Le Boats of the day – a special perk.
 We paid $5 for water and $5 for power.
 Normally dockage fees at Westport are 1.50 per foot.

 Where to eat on the Rideau Canal

 Smiths Falls: Mark and I liked the salads at Café Whim.

 Westport: The Scheuermann Vineyard and Winery is popular for wine, wood-fire pizza, and their weekend grill menu.
 Book ahead if you want a free pick up near the marina.
 We couldn’t do dinner there because we didn’t call far enough in advance, but we did snack on pizza.

 Rideau Ferry: Just about everyone I talked to recommended CC’s lakeside restaurant at Rideau Ferry.
 Alas, we never made it.

 Portland: You could try the Galley Restaurant – you’ll see it from the public dock.

 Chaffey’s Lock: For fine dining The Opinicon Resort comes recommended.
 The resort also has a more casual pub.
 I opted for their buffet breakfast at $14.